The Daily Checkout: The Cute & Affordable Casetify Laptop Cover Our E-Commerce Editor Loves — Shop Now

 While Haley says she was sent the item in a PR package, the writer swears it would be worth every penny of its $58 sale price, avowing that she “100% would spend my own money on it too.”

-“I've bought cheap cases off Amazon but I love Casetify's diversity in designs, ease of use,” she explains, adding that “you don't feel like you're breaking your laptop/phone trying to pry a case off.”
-“Plus for being lightweight they provide really great protection."
+“I've bought cheap cases off Amazon, but I love Casetify's diversity in designs, ease of use,” she explains, adding that “you don't feel like you're breaking your laptop/phone trying to pry a case off.”

-Haley cites this feel and durability as why it’s become a stand-out find.
+“Plus, for being lightweight, they provide really great protection," Haley points out, citing the feel and durability of the case as why it’s become a stand-out find.

 “I really want the phone case style of this print now,” she spills.